 For treatment with small sprayers, use the following charts (Table 1 for liquids and Table 2 for OverDrive) to determine how much herbicide to mix in 1 gallon of water for the various application rates listed in rate recommendation section.

 3 grams of OverDrive = 0.1 oz product = approximately 1 tsp

 ®™Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+Milestone and GrazonNext HL have no grazing or haying restrictions for any class of livestock, including lactating dairy cows, horses (including lactating mares) and meat animals prior to slaughter.
+However, label precautions do apply to forage treated with Milestone and GrazonNext HL and to manure from animals that have consumed treated forage within the last three days.
 GrazonNext HL and Milestone are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Tordon 22K is a federally Restricted Use Pesticide.
 Always read and follow label directions.